Exercise in Just 10 Minutes with HIIT

 Low intensity interval 1-2 minutes

-These intervals are repeated in approximately 4-6 rounds, which gives you about a 10 minute workout.
-Increase your number of rounds to increase your workout time.
-You can also increase the timing of your high and low intensity intervals based on the exercises you choose, and how intensely you are moving your body.
+These intervals are repeated in about 4-6 rounds, which gives you a 10 minute workout.
+Increase your number of rounds to increase your workout time, or make each interval time longer.

-The key is to increase your heart rate during your high intensity intervals.
-Whatever exercise you are able to do that will push your heart rate up is a good choice!
+The key is to increase your heart rate during your high intensity movement.
+Select exercises that push your heart rate up while you perform them.

 There are some extra special benefits of the HIIT workouts that are in addition to those of regular exercise: